jiaxing2021/jetson/README.md

 # jetson
-# Some code are related to jetson nano
+# Some codes are related to jetson nano